mmendoughe/zk-login-Web-app/README.md

 Follow the [instructions](https://zokrates.github.io/gettingstarted.html) to install zokrates.

+#### Setup via setup.sh

+If you are working with Linux, you can run `./setup.sh` to compile zokrates, deploy the contracts and start the project.

+#### Manual Setup
 Run `./server/dev.sh` to generate the verifier.sol file.

 Navigate to the contracts directory:
 `cd contracts`

+Follow the other instructions.

 ### Compile
 Open repository and run: